amills93/No-Phishing-Zone/README.md

 |Chrome Web Browser  | No | All | All members will need access to Chrome and its developer mode |
 |Web Development Expertise  | Yes | All | Throughout devlopment, Dr Hale will be a key advisor on roadblocks and best practices |
 |Test Dataset  | No | All | Once the extension is developed, we will need test emails to test the extensions functionality.|

+# Enviroment Setup

+Regardless of the type of project you are working on, you will need some work environments.
+You should determine tooling needs, document their usage/installation/configuration and include that information in your project repostiory. he instructions should provide a clear pathway to setting up and configuring needed tools to begin working on your project.
+For maker-based projects this might be software dependencies and coding libraries or establishing some build files (in something like Docker).
+For breaker-based projects it might be creating VMs or docker containers to containerize the target of investigations.